 - 33. All conflicts submitted to the administrator will be recorded on the Declaration of conflicts of interest form and considered by the reviewer.
 The reviewer will provide the details, together with a recommended course of action, to the decision maker.
 In the schools and further educations and skills remits, the link HMI will also be notified and provided with the opportunity to input any relevant information. - 34.
-When assessing the declaration, the reviewer and decision maker must consider whether: - the interest affects the inspector's ability to meet the requirements of their agreement, for example whether the interest has a negative impact on the overall scheduling of inspections - any restrictions required to manage the conflict would prevent applicants from undertaking the full range of duties - OIs must be able to undertake the minimum requirement of working days in their individual agreement - information relating to the current or future work of Ofsted, other than information that is already in the public domain, could be disclosed through the interest or would be perceived as likely to be disclosed by the interest - the interest is likely to bring Ofsted into disrepute or if the interest may give rise any reasonable concerns that Ofsted's judgement or independence could be compromised - there is likely to be potential damage to the reputation of the inspector that would damage their credibility or their perceived judgement - the inspector could be or be seen to be unfairly using the knowledge obtained through their Ofsted agreement for personal gain - the interest would cause any increase in costs or administration for Ofsted, cause a reduction in efficiency or put an unreasonable burden on other OIs or Ofsted's employees.
+When assessing the declaration, the reviewer and decision maker must consider whether: - the interest affects the inspector's ability to meet the requirements of their agreement, for example whether the interest has a negative impact on the overall scheduling of inspections - any restrictions required to manage the conflict would prevent applicants from undertaking the full range of duties OIs must be able to undertake the minimum requirement of working days in their individual agreement - information relating to the current or future work of Ofsted or a provider being inspected, other than information that is already in the public domain, could be disclosed because of the conflict or would be perceived as likely to be disclosed because of the conflict - the interest is likely to bring Ofsted into disrepute or if the interest may give rise any reasonable concerns that Ofsted's judgement or independence could be compromised - there is likely to be potential damage to the reputation of the inspector that would damage their credibility or their perceived judgement - the inspector could be or be seen to be unfairly using the knowledge obtained through their Ofsted agreement for personal gain or the gain of another employer - the interest would cause any increase in costs or administration for Ofsted, cause a reduction in efficiency or put an unreasonable burden on other OIs or Ofsted's employees.